 Ezekiel was inspired to tell of a time when all of Israel will again be a nation under God's leadership with David as their king:

-On two different occasions, Jesus promised that the twelve disciples would rule the earth with him:
+On two different occasions, Jesus promised the twelve disciples that they would rule the earth with him:

 "Then answering, Peter said to him, Behold, we have left all things and followed you: what then shall happen to us?
 And Jesus said to them, Truly I say to you, You who have followed me; in the regeneration, when the Son of man sits on his throne of his glory, you also will sit on twelve thrones, judging the twelve tribes of Israel" (Matt.19:27-28 Para.).